 Full productions are available to stream for those in the THIRTEEN viewing area.
 Enjoy these Theater Close-Up productions, introduced by Blythe Danner, from the past year: The Originalist from Arena Stage in DC, by John Strand and starring Edward Gero; Buried Child, by Sam Shepard, starring Ed Harris and Amy Madigan; Jonathan Tolins’ comedy Buyer & Cellar, Rasheeda Speaking from The New Group, Fashions for Men from Mint Theater, Wiesenthal filmed at the Acorn Theatre at Theatre Row, Repairing a Nation from Crossroads Theatre Company in New Brunswick, New Jersey, Incident at Vichy from Signature Theatre, and The Woodsman recorded at New World Stages.

-The original Season One episodes to watch include Looking at Christmas, The Iliad, The Vandal, Regular Singing, Sweet and Sad, Sorry, That Hopey Changing Thing, Hellman vs. McCarthy, and London Wall.
+The original Season One episodes to watch include Looking at Christmas, The Iliad, The Vandal, and the Apple Family Play cycle Regular Singing, Sweet and Sad, Sorry, That Hopey Changing Thing.